Machine-learning for photoplethysmography analysis: Benchmarking feature, image, and signal-based approaches: Discussion

 }

 \textbf{Relative Performance Comparison.} For both regression tasks, the best results were achieved by approaches based on raw time series.
-Feature-based approaches were not competitive in the Calib scenario but are to a certain degree competitive in the CalibFree scenario.
-Here, it is important to note the differences between Calib and CalibFree: CalibFree tests on unseen patients whereas Calib purposely tests on patients already seen during training, i.e., models can profit to a certain degree from memorization.
-Quite naturally models achieved much better scores in the Calib setting (even though test sets are not entirely comparable).
+Feature-based approaches were not competitive in the Calib scenario, but are to a certain degree competitive in the CalibFree scenario.
+Here, it is important to note the differences between Calib and CalibFree: CalibFree tests on unseen patients, whereas Calib purposely tests on patients already seen during training, i.e, .\ models can profit from a certain degree of memorization.
+Quite naturally, models achieved much better scores in the Calib setting (even though test sets are not entirely comparable).
 This also impacts the best-forming models in each of the two settings (within the category of models operating on raw time series).
 Large and complex models (such as XResNet1d and Inception1d) performed best on Calib, as overfitting to specific patients is desirable, whereas smaller models (such as LeNet1d) performed on par or even better than more complex models in the CalibFree scenario, where generalization to unseen patients is key.
 This observation aligns with the fact that the gap between raw time series and feature-based approaches is larger in the case of Calib, which is quite natural as this task largely profits from the complexity of the model (and all feature-based approaches are less complex than typical models operating on raw time series).
+Beyond aggregate error metrics, Bland-Altman analysis showed a small degree of systematic bias but large LoA regardless of model, indicating the presence of considerable variability at the sample level even in the best-performing models.
+This indicates that a smaller MAE does not necessarily imply a reliable prediction at the sample level.

+The set of considered raw time series models also included transformer or hybrid CNN-LSTM models.
+PPNet, in spite of having a fairly modest parameter size ($\sim$125k), was competitive in both Calib and CalibFree cases, coming close to matching the variants of XResNet and emphasizing the potential of light-weight hybrid CNN–LSTM models.
+Conversely, TimesNet ($\sim$667k parameters) and iTransformer ($\sim$642k parameters) only modestly improved on the baseline and did not reach CNN-level accuracy.
+Along with the parameter study in Table \ref{table_param_counts}, these indicate that model size does not directly correlate with results: AlexNet ($>$40m parameters) and TCNS ($>$6m parameters) are among the largest models and yet under-performed, yet the significantly smaller PPNet was more effective.